Army's Energy Strategy and Campaign Plan

 The Secretary of the Army and the Army Chief of Staff signed the Strategy on 8 July 2005.
-The Strategy sets forth the Army's energy goals for 25 years and the Campaign Plan defines the intermediate actions, approaches, initiatives, and funding over the 25 years to ensure the Army successfully achieves long-range energy and water management goals.
+The Strategy set the Army's energy goals and the Campaign Plan for intermediate actions, approaches, initiatives, and funding.

 The Strategy sets the general direction for the Army in five major initiatives:

 Eliminate and reduce energy inefficiencies that waste natural and financial resources, and do so in a manner that does not adversely impact comfort and quality of the facilities in which Soldiers, families, civilians and contractors work and live.